Michael J. Devlin: Convictions

-On October 6, prosecutors announced that Devlin would plead guilty to all charges against him in all four jurisdictions.
+On October 6, 2007, prosecutors announced that Devlin would plead guilty to all charges against him in all four jurisdictions.

 On October 8, Devlin pleaded guilty to the charges against him in Franklin County.
 During that court appearance, he was sentenced to life in prison for child kidnapping and to a shorter, concurrent sentence for armed criminal action.
 He appeared in the three other jurisdictions in which he had been charged in the Ownby, Hornbeck and child pornography cases, on October 9 and 10.

 On the morning of October 9, Devlin pleaded guilty to charges against him in Washington County.
 During that court appearance, he was sentenced to three life sentences for kidnapping and other crimes against Shawn Hornbeck.
 The sentences were to begin after he had served the life sentence imposed on October 8 for kidnapping Ben Ownby.
-This brings Devlin's total sentence to incarceration for 1,850 years.
+This brings Devlin's total sentence for incarceration to 1,850 years.

 On December 21, Devlin was sentenced to an additional 170 years for making pornography of one of the captive boys.
 Devlin was transferred to the Crossroads Correctional Center in Cameron, Missouri, to begin serving the first of his life sentences on January 30, 2008.